Tag Archives: puberty

 While there’s not quite enough hair to coax into a trendy soul patch, there is enough that something has to be done about it.
 My grooming tool of choice is the tweezers.
 I’ve tried waxing, but that tends to make me break out (there goes that puberty thing again), and I’m not ready to go all pharmaceutical just yet.
 So, as each one pops up, I reach for my trusty Tweezerman and pluck it.
 Quickly.
 Painfully.

 I’m hoping once actual menopause hits and the hormones start leveling off, this issue will resolve itself (are you listening, creeping belly fat??).
 If only I could transfer those hairs to my eyelash line, which seems to be thinning out as quickly as my hubby’s hairline.
-That’s what you’ll see if you open the medicine cabinet at my house – an assortment of tweezers and a bottle of Rogaine – midlife, here we come!
+That’s what you’ll see if you open the medicine cabinet at my house – an assortment of tweezers and a bottle of Rogaine – midlife, we have arrived.

 If you’re at this point in your life, what physical or emotional changes are you experiencing?
 Please let me know what’s ahead!